Filioque: Catholicism

+Lutheranism

+Traditionally, the Lutheran Churches, especially those of Western Christendom, affirm and employ the Filioque in the Nicene Creed.
+The Eastern Lutheran Churches do not typically make use of the Filioque in the recitation of the Nicene Creed.

+Through ecumenical dialogue with the Eastern Orthodox Churches, the Lutheran World Federation recommended: "we suggest that the translation of the Greek original (without the Filioque) be used in the hope that this will contribute to the healing of age-old divisions between our communities and enable us to confess together the faith of the Ecumenical Councils of Nicaea (325) and Constantinople (381)."

 Anglicanism

 The 1978 and 1988 Lambeth Conferences advised the Anglican Communion to omit printing the Filioque in the Niceno-Constantinopolitan Creed.
 In 1993, a joint meeting of the Anglican Primates and Anglican Consultative Council, passed a resolution urging Anglican churches to comply with the request to print the liturgical Niceno-Constantinopolitan Creed without the Filioque clause.
 The recommendation was not specifically renewed in the 1998 and 2008 Lambeth Conferences and has not been implemented.

 In 1985 the General Convention of The Episcopal Church (USA) recommended that the Filioque clause should be removed from the Niceno-Constantinopolitan Creed, if this were endorsed by the 1988 Lambeth Council.
 Accordingly, at its 1994 General Convention, the Episcopal Church reaffirmed its intention to remove the Filioque clause from the Niceno-Constantinopolitan Creed in the next revision of its Book of Common Prayer.
 The Episcopal Book of Common Prayer was last revised in 1979, and has not been revised since the resolution.

-The Scottish Episcopal Church no longer prints the Filioque clause in its modern language liturgies.